 UIAA Safety Standards are regularly revised and updated by the UIAA Safety Commission to ensure they meet ever-changing nature and demands of the market and climbing and mountaineering world.
 The Commission constantly reviews mountaineering and climbing accidents to determine if the standards are at a high enough level.
 Standards are not only revised, brand new standards are frequently introduced.

-All the latest UIAA Safety Standards can be download from the following link.
+All the latest UIAA Safety Standards (as of November 2021) can be downloaded from the following link.